ranjanikrishnan/Alien-Invasion/README.md

 ` python src/alien_invasion.py ./input/input_2.txt 5 `

+> Tested on python version 3.6

 ## Assumptions

 - City names will never contain numeric characters.
 - In the input file, if there's a city A which has a road to B, assume that there is also a road from city B to A.
 - There can be more than 2 aliens in a city which causes them to kill themselves and the city is destroyed.
+- When the aliens are unleashed they could end up fighting before their first move.

 ## Demo